 Mutual authentication using Apache and a web client can be tricky.
-Here, we walk through Apache client certificate authentication and how to do it.
+In this blog, we walk through the Apache client certificate authentication process and how to do it.

 Client certificate authentication refers to a certificate used to authenticate clients in SSL.

 All that is taking place here beyond standard SSL is that the server will also authenticate the client that is requesting access.

 1. Requirements for Authentication

 First, some assumptions must be made to get this up and running.
 You will need to have the following: